Graph-Based Biomarker Discovery and Interpretation for Alzheimer's Disease: Introduction

 \item We present novel interpretable biomarker networks for AD, delineating three distinct clusters and showcasing multiple distinguishing network aspects between AD and control graphs.
 We highlight interdependencies between biomarkers and how they change between normal and AD, providing new biomedical insights.

 \end{itemize}

-We focus our analysis on the open access Texas Alzheimer's Research and Care Consortium (TARCC) dataset\footnote{BRAIN framework can be applied to any datasets with blood biomarkers for both AD and control samples.} consisting of blood biomarker data from Alzheimer's disease patients and control participants \cite{OBryant2008}.
+While BRAIN can be applied to any dataset with blood biomarkers for both AD and controls, we focus our analysis on the open access Texas Alzheimer's Research and Care Consortium (TARCC) dataset consisting of blood biomarker data from AD patients and controls~\cite{OBryant2008}.
 We discover three sub-networks that exist in biomarker interactions in the dataset and use graph theory to explain how they are different between the AD and control groups.
 A comparative examination of these clusters reveals distinct differences in network topology, indicating substantial alterations in network-level interactions between control and AD patient populations.
-Our findings suggest that when viewed in isolation, biomarkers are insufficient to capture the complexity of AD pathology, but can offer biomedically-meaningful insights when presented as part of a holistic network.
+Our findings suggest that when viewed in isolation, individual biomarkers are insufficient to capture the complexity of AD pathology, but can offer biomedically-meaningful insights when presented as part of a holistic network.